zygisx/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. Devise a strategy for filling in all of the missing values in the dataset.
+* Devise a strategy for filling in all of the missing values in the dataset.

-My strategy is to use average vaalue for particular interval that item belongs to.
+My strategy is to use average value for particular interval that item belongs to.
 Function `avg.for.interval` is used to determine average value for particular interval.